Certificate in Government Financial Management

 U.S. Department of Education "gainful employment information" is pending for this certificate.
 Documentation will be filed once the Maryland Higher Education Commission has approved this post baccalaureate certificate.
 This information is provided to help you make an informed decision about this certificate program related to time and resources required to complete the program and possible employment outcomes.

 At this time you will not be eligible for financial aid until we get the approval.
-Students starting in the fall 2018 in the certificate will not be eligible for any of the federal programs.
+Students starting in the Spring 2018 in the certificate will not be eligible for any of the federal programs.
 If you require loans to finance tuition, those loans will have to come from private sources.
 We will have updates as soon as possible.